pree-dew/go-otel-cookbook/README.md

   ![otel-direct-remote-write-via-collector](images/otel-direct-remote-write-via-collector.png)

-**Note: Here vmagent is used as metrics_expoint in otlphttp, it can be any otel backend url also, in such scenarios you don't need vmagent and victoriametrics, you can use otlp backend url in exporter.**
+  **Note: Here vmagent is used as metrics_endpoint in otlphttp, it can be any otel backend url also, in such scenarios you don't need vmagent and victoriametrics, you can use otlp backend url in exporter.**

 - Pros:
   - Has an advantage over the previous flow - the application can delegate parts of the resiliency logic to the collector.
   - User can do intermediate processing via the `processor` section.
   - When moving away from an existing agent based setup to a pure OTel setup, this flow can leverage your existing agent setup to remove the scrape functionality but still keep the remote write functionality.